MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-compute-context.md

 Use case | Description |
 ---------|-------------|
-R Client to R Server on a database| Write and run script locally in R Client, pushing specific computations to a remote R Server instance. |
+R Client to R Server on a database| Write and run script locally in R Client, pushing specific computations to a remote R Server instance.
+You can rotate calculations among systems having better processing capabilities or database assets.|
 R Server to R Server | Push platform-specific computations to an R Server on a different platform.
-Supported platforms include SQL Server, Teradata, Hadoop (Spark or MapReduce) |
+Supported platforms include SQL Server, Teradata, Hadoop (Spark or MapReduce).
+You can implement a distributed processing architecture: RxLocalSeq, RxSpark, RxInSqlServer. |

+> [!Tip]
-If your objective is simply to use two or more R Server instances interchangeably, or to shift execution from R Client to a more powerful R Server, you would enable *remote execution* rather than switch the compute context.
+> If your objective is simply to use two or more R Server instances interchangeably, or to shift execution from R Client to a more powerful R Server, consider [remote execution](operationalize/remote-execution.md) rather than switching the compute context.
 Remote execution gives you the ability to run R sessions on any standalone R Server installation on Windows or Linux.

-## Why compute contexts?

-To rotate calculations among systems having better processing capabilities or database assets.

-To implement a distributed processing architecture: RxLocalSeq, RxSpark, RxInSqlServer.

-To

 ## Prerequisites

 Use same-version R Server instances, or compatible co-released versions of R Client and R Server (for example, R Client 3.3.3. and R Server 9.1).
 The specific dependency is to have the same version of RevoScaleR, but since RevoScaleR is only installed through R Client or R Server, the version prerequisite is satisfied through product installation.

-## Types
+## List of compute contexts

 In Microsoft R, every cR session that loads the RevoScaleR function library has a compute context type.
 The default is a local compute context, available on all platforms.